rabecker2/YosemiteSnowDepths/README.md

 # This ReadMe provides an overview of the files in this repository.

 # The first group of files are the raw daily records of snow water equivalent (SWE) from the California Department of Water Resources:
-# DAN_daily.txt = the raw SWE data from http://cdec.water.ca.gov/dynamicapp/staMeta?station_id=DAN
+# DAN_daily.txt = the raw SWE data for Dana Meadows from http://cdec.water.ca.gov/dynamicapp/staMeta?station_id=DAN
+# SLI_daily.txt = the raw SWE data for Slide Meadows from http://cdec.water.ca.gov/cgi-progs/staMeta?station_id=SLI